Raspirus/Raspirus/RASPBERRY_INSTALLATION.md

 4. Enable armhf in the package manager: \
   `sudo dpkg --add-architecture armhf`

-5. Add deb sources by opening the file /etc/apt/sources-list and adding (Not all might be necessary and some will generate errors that can safely be ignored):
+5. Add deb sources by opening the file /etc/apt/sources-list and adding (Not all might be necessary and some will generate errors that can safely be ignored).
+By the way, this step can be ignored in Debian:
   ```
   deb [arch=armhf] http://ports.ubuntu.com/ubuntu-ports jammy main restricted
   deb [arch=armhf] http://ports.ubuntu.com/ubuntu-ports jammy-updates main restricted